maubanel/GMS2-Top-Down-Shooter/keyboard/README.md

 Now since our **Origin** is at `64` by `64` in the middle of the sprite we don't want any of the ship to leave the play area so we need to go from `64` to `room_width - 65` or `sprite_width / 2` to `room_width - sprite_wdith /2 -1`.

+We want to restrict player to the bottom third of the screen and to not go off the bottom of the play area which would be `room_height - sprite_height / 2 - 1`.

 ![restrict player to room boundaries](images/RoomBoundariesForPlayArea.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>